 - The history and representation of genocide

-Dr Paris Chronakis teaches and researches on the history and memory of the Modern Mediterranean.
+Paris Chronakis is Lecturer in Modern Greek History at Royal Holloway, University of London, having previously taught at Brown University and the University of Illinois at Chicago.
 His work explores questions of transition from empire to nation-state bringing together the interrelated histories of Jewish, Muslim and Christian urban middle classes from the late Ottoman Empire to the Holocaust.
-In the last years, his research and publications have expanded to post-imperial urban identities, Balkan War refugees, Zionism and anti-Zionism in interwar Europe, the Holocaust of Sephardi Jewry and digital Holocaust Studies.
-Currently, he is spearheading a digital history project to map and visualise the social networks of Jewish deportees in Nazi concentration camps.
-Dr Chronakis is on the editorial board of the Bulletin de Correspondance Hellénique Moderne et Contemporain.
-Dr Chronakis can be contacted by email at firstname.lastname@example.org.
+In recent years, his research and publications have expanded to post-imperial urban identities, Balkan War refugees, Salonica in World War One, Greek interwar Zionism and anti-Zionism, the Holocaust of Sephardi Jewry and digital Holocaust Studies.
+Paris teaches undergraduate and postgraduate courses on the entangled histories of minorities and refugees in twentieth-century Europe, imperial and post-imperial borderlands and the history of the Modern Mediterranean.
+He was a member of the scientific committee developing the ‘Database of Greek Jewish Holocaust Survivors’ Testimonies’ and is currently serving on the editorial board of the Bulletin de Correspondance Hellénique Moderne et Contemporain.

 Administrator, The Holocaust Research Institute